robinmuhia/arbitrageBetting/README.md

 # Client

 The client is made using NextJS with TypeScript.
-TailwindCSS is used.
 Material UI is the component library of choice.
-Next-Auth is used for authentication.

 # Server